 Can I upload gameplay videos if I don't monetize them?

 Answer: Maybe.
 Watch this video as I say it way better than I can type it here.
 In short, monetizing and uploading are two separate issues.
 Your videos have to meet certain requirements whether you monetize them or not.
 YouTube's policy for uploading and monetizing without explicit permission is found here.
 You can also check out my Can You Upload Videos Using Copyrighted Material if I Don't Monetize them video below.

-Who should we contact for permission?
+Who should we contact for permission to make gaming videos?
 Developers or Publishers?